riegllms/ros-riegl-vz/README.md

-# ROS2 RIEGL-VZ Package
+# ROS2 RIEGL VZ Package

+This is a ROS2 package for the RIEGL VZ-i series devices.
+It provides a ROS interface for scan data acquisition and the scan position registration feature of the 3D laser scanners.
-This package is based on ROS2 [Galactic Geochelone](https://docs.ros.org/en/galactic/index.html) distribution and has been tested on Ubuntu Desktop 20.04 (Focal Fossa).
+The package is based on ROS2 [Galactic Geochelone](https://docs.ros.org/en/galactic/index.html) distribution and has been tested on Ubuntu Desktop 20.04 (Focal Fossa).

 **ROS2 installation and setup:**